pvanand07/Retail-Sales-Prediction-Regression/README.md

 Before diving into the models, it's crucial to understand the nuances of the dataset.
 Here are the key findings from the EDA:

 1. **Seasonal Variation:** The sales data revealed that the business experiences a seasonal fluctuation, especially during the holiday season.
 This indicates a need for strategies to stimulate demand during non-peak seasons.
-2. **Competition:** Surprisingly, areas with higher competition witnessed better sales, which begs the question of whether competition drives better performance.
-Store locations and marketing strategies should hence consider this aspect.
+2. **Competition:** Areas with higher competition witnessed better sales.
+This insight can be used while selecting Store locations and where to focus marketing strategies.
 3. **Promotions:** As expected, promotional periods give a substantial boost to sales.
 This underlines the importance of strategic planning around promotions.
 4. **Store Type and Assortment:** Not all store types and assortments are made equal.
 Store type 'b' and assortment type 'c' lead the race in terms of sales.
 5. **Sales Volume Trend:** A positive trend in sales volume indicates a growing business and a rising number of sales transactions.